-Also known as vCPM.
+Also known as vCPM and CPMv.
 CPvM advertising is where the CPvM price is the amount that gets paid when an ad is viewed 1,000 times.
 Viewed is the significant word here, as at least 50% of an ad has to appear on a users screen for one second it to be paid for.

 This is a relatively new form of ad pricing model, which was intended to solve the problem that CPM ad buys don’t guarantee any level of quality (just quantity).
 However, while they are commonly used by some ad networks, CPM is still the far more common form of pricing.

 This is mainly because the definition of a viewable impression is still being argued over.
 It is also because if this ad pricing model was generally used then websites would be designed with more ads above the fold, and people generally don’t want that!

 CPvM = (Cost ÷ viewable impressions) x 1000